^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Portal hypertension - increased pressure in the portal portal vein, caused by blood flow disorders of various origins and localization - in portal vessels, hepatic veins and inferior vena cava.
+Portal hypertension is an increase in pressure in the portal vein basin caused by a disturbance in blood flow of various origins and locations - in the portal vessels, hepatic veins and inferior vena cava.

-When the amount of portal blood flowing to the liver decreases in connection with the development of collateral circulation, the role of the hepatic artery increases.
-The liver decreases in volume, its ability to regenerate decreases.
-This is probably due to inadequate intake of hepatotropic factors, including insulin and glucagon, produced by the pancreas.
+When the amount of portal blood flowing to the liver decreases due to the development of collateral circulation, the role of the hepatic artery increases.
+The liver decreases in volume, and its ability to regenerate decreases.
+This probably occurs due to insufficient supply of hepatotropic factors, including insulin and glucagon, produced by the pancreas.

-Portal hypertension is most often caused by cirrhosis of the liver (in developed countries), schistosomiasis (in endemic areas) or vascular disorders in the liver.
-Effects include varicose veins of the esophagus and portosystemic encephalopathy.
-The diagnosis is based on clinical data, the results of instrumental examination and endoscopy.
-Treatment includes endoscopic prophylaxis of gastrointestinal bleeding, drug therapy, a combination of these methods and, sometimes, portocaval shunting.
+Portal hypertension is most often caused by liver cirrhosis (in developed countries), schistosomiasis (in endemic areas), or vascular disorders in the liver.
+Sequelae include esophageal varices and portosystemic encephalopathy.
+Diagnosis is based on clinical findings, imaging, and endoscopy.
+Treatment includes endoscopic prophylaxis of gastrointestinal bleeding, drug therapy, a combination of these methods, and sometimes portocaval shunting.

-The portal vein, formed by the upper bramble and splenic veins, delivers blood from the organs of the abdominal cavity, gastrointestinal tract, spleen and pancreas to the liver.
-Within the reticuloendothelial blood vessels (sinusoids), blood from the terminal portal venules of the liver is mixed with arterial blood.
-Blood from sinusoids through the hepatic veins enters the inferior vena cava.
+The portal vein, formed by the superior mesenteric and splenic veins, delivers blood from the abdominal organs, gastrointestinal tract, spleen and pancreas to the liver.
+Within the reticuloendothelial blood vessels (sinusoids), blood from the terminal portal venules of the liver mixes with arterial blood.
+Blood from the sinusoids enters the inferior vena cava through the hepatic veins.

-Normally, portal pressure is 5-10 mm Hg.
-Art.
-(7-14 cm Hg), it exceeds the pressure in the inferior vena cava by 4-5 mm Hg.
-Art. (portal venous gradient).
-Higher rates are characterized as portal hypertension.
+Normally, portal pressure is 5-10 mm Hg (7-14 cm H2O), which exceeds the pressure in the inferior vena cava by 4-5 mm Hg (portal venous gradient).
+Higher values are characterized as portal hypertension.

 Causes and pathophysiology of portal hypertension

-Portal hypertension arises mainly due to increased resistance to blood flow as a result of directly pathological processes in the liver, impaired patency of the splenic or portal veins or impaired venous outflow from the hepatic veins.
-Increased volume of incoming blood is a rare cause, although it often contributes to portal hypertension in liver cirrhosis and hematological diseases accompanied by severe splenomegaly.
+Portal hypertension occurs primarily due to increased resistance to blood flow as a result of direct pathological processes in the liver, obstruction of the splenic or portal veins, or impaired venous outflow through the hepatic veins.
+Increased inflowing blood volume is a rare cause, although it often contributes to portal hypertension in liver cirrhosis and in hematological diseases accompanied by pronounced splenomegaly.

 Classification and common causes of portal hypertension